 Plumbing tape or Teflon tape comes in quite handy in case of leaky joints and fixtures.

 Also, do consider an application of anti-corrosive solutions to the rust-prone parts of your plumbing before installation of newer components.

-Once you have effectively removed the shower head off the pipe joint, clean all the dirt and sludge out thoroughly.
+Once you have effectively removed the shower head from the pipe joint, clean all the dirt and sludge thoroughly.

 Let the shower head threads and joints dry out entirely before re-installation.

 Reinstalling a new showerhead or an existing one

 After a good cleaning of your shower head, you can reinstall it by following a few simple steps.

 If you are considering getting a new one, you can go for the one with filter screens placed within them.
 There are several cost-effective ones with more modern and advanced designs that give you a more relaxing shower.
 These are also easier to remove and clean.

 Use plumbing or Teflon tapes to cover the threads of your shower head completely.
 Make sure to use at least 3 turns of tape so that it does not unravel while screwing on the shower head.
 This will prevent any possibility of leakage.

 Clamp down the wrench onto the base of the shower head holding it with a piece of cloth or a towel and gently screw on the shower head clockwise to the pipe joint securely.
 If it’s difficult to screw on, use the pair of pliers again to secure it into place.